paul-blackwell/movie-search-docs-/docs/unit-8.md

 export const setSearch = createAction('SET_SEARCH');

 ```

 The only action we will need is our `setSearch` action.
 This is because we only need to set the search as the searchReducer will handle the rest (handling errors and making the APR request).

 Next lets add our `searchReducer.js` to the `reduces` folder.
 We need to start by setting up our `initialState`.
-This will be made up of two parts the `currentSearch` which is an object that contains `isValidSearch` a boolean, `errorMessage` which is a string and the `query` which is also a string but this is the query that will be send to the API.
+This will be made up of two parts the `currentSearch` which is an object that contains `isValidSearch` a boolean, `errorMessage` which is a string, `search` which will be the value of our input and lastly the `type` which will be the type of search (this comes from the movie type dropdown in the search form).
 The `currentSearch` object is basically everything we need to know about the users search.
 However, the second part `results` which is an array will contain all of the data we get back from our API, but it needs to be set as an empty array as we have not yet made the API request.

 For now we are only going to handle if the search is valid or not in our builder and update the state if there is an error.
 In unit-9 we will go on to add our API request to our `searchReducer` if  `currentSearch` is valid.